 Given the importance of school runs, going to work retail hours or night shifts, the last thing on your mind should be trying to rush out the house 15 minutes early because you know the dig build outside is causing congestion amongst your road/town.

 There have been many cases of builds causing existing cables to be cut leaving premises with no phone, internet or power in some circumstances.
 Due to the uncertainty of the materials found in the ground, or the inaccuracy of existing network documentation, cables could be dug shallower than expected resulting in cuts.

 Without any power, food goes to waste, paid days of work are lost and overall stress levels increase.

 If something were to go wrong with your connection after the build is completed, accessing the cabling becomes increasingly more difficult.
 Rectifying the issue can then become a miniature build within itself, and the mentioned points in this post come into play for a second time.

 This would happen every time there is a connectivity issue moving forward.

-Furthermore, throughout the build process, there is a potential of footfall on your private land resulting in trampled grass, front gardens or flowers.
+Furthermore, throughout the build process, there is potential of footfall on your private land resulting in trampled grass, front gardens or flowers.

-All this extra work means that it will take longer for you to receive your lightning-fast broadband and remain on a network that simply cannot keep up with today’s digital demands.
+All of this extra work means that it will take longer for you to receive your lightning-fast broadband and remain on a network that simply cannot keep up with today’s digital demands.